Pleurobranchaea bubala

-The warty pleurobranch, scientific name Pleurobranchaea bubala, is a species of sea slug, specifically a sidegill slug or notaspidean.
+Pleurobranchaea bubala, the warty pleurobranch, is a species of sea slug, specifically a sidegill slug or notaspidean.
 It is a marine gastropod mollusc in the family Pleurobranchaeidae.

 Distribution

 This species is endemic to the South African coast and is found only from Hout Bay to Jeffreys Bay in 5–30 m of water.

 Description

+The length of the species is on average between 60 mm and 70 mm.

-The warty pleurobranch has an oval sandy-coloured body with large opaque white bumps on the notum.
+Pleurobranchaea bubala has an oval sandy-coloured body with large opaque white bumps on the notum.
 It has a spade-shaped head and two widely separated rhinophores.
 There is a single gill on right hand side of body.
-It can be confused with the dwarf warty pleurobranch, which is smaller, has smoother skin, and can be found in deeper water.
+It can be confused with Pleurobranchaea tarda, which is smaller, has smoother skin, and can be found in deeper water.

+Distinguishing features

+he dorsal surface has a honeycomb-like, mottled coloration of brown, black, and yellow.
+The body is very soft and fleshy with a slimy texture.
+When submerged, two dorso-laterally positioned rhinophores (chemosensory tentacles) often extend, along with a tube-like mouth.
+From the ventral view, feather-like gills (branchia) are clearly visible on the right side, along with the foot.
+The body of Pleurobranchaea is very soft and does not retain its shape well out of water.

 Ecology

 This pleurobranch is a voracious predator on other opisthobranchs.
 It has been seen eating smaller individuals of the same species.
 Its egg ribbon is a sizeable roll of several white loops.